OpenGridForum/DFDL/README.md

 of binary and textual files and data streams so that their format, structure, and metadata can be exposed.

-The [DFDL v1.0 Specification](http://www.ogf.org/documents/GFD.240.pdf) is now an Open Grid Forum "Recommendation"
+The [Official PDF of the DFDL v1.0 Specification](http://www.ogf.org/documents/GFD.240.pdf) is now an Open Grid Forum "Recommendation".

+You can also view an [HTML page of the DFDL v1.0 Spec](https://htmlpreview.github.io/?https://github.com/OpenGridForum/DFDL/blob/master/docs/current/gwdrp-dfdl-v1.0.8-GFD-R-P.240.htm).

 DFDL v1.0 is based on XML Schema but DFDL is not strongly tied to XML.
 Implementations can convert data from native form into a variety of